 When to Use: Birdie Average is especially useful in weeks where low scores will be needed to win a tournament.
 Easier course profiles where winners typically exceed -15 are usually great times to employ this statistic.
 Additionally, given DraftKings scoring rewards birdies more than bogies (see our scoring article), Birdie Average is a great tool to use as a tiebreaker in a given week between two players.
 Since a higher number of birdies means more fantasy points, why not choose the player who has traditionally scored more of them over the course of the year?

-When to Use: Strokes Gained Tee to Green should be used when ball striking and good iron play will be at a premium for a given week.
-Tough courses which feature lots of rough or challenging approach shots will often favour those ranked highly in these areas.
-Courses which feature less challenging greens and easier putting conditions can often be a great time to rely on this stat.
-Looking back at past leaderboards to see when players ranked highly in this category were successful can be helpful in deciding when to use Strokes Gained Tee to Green as part of your research.
+When to Use: Strokes Gained: Tee to Green should be used when ball-striking and good iron play will be at a premium for a given week.
+Tough courses which feature lots of rough or challenging approach shots will often favor those ranked highly in these areas.
+Courses that feature less challenging greens and easier putting conditions can often be a great time to rely on this stat.
+Looking back at past leaderboards to see when players ranked highly in this category were successful can be helpful in deciding when to use Strokes Gained: Tee to Green as part of your research.

 Approach Proximity can be a useful tool, but it also takes some care to ensure it is applied correctly.
 Approach Proximity measures a player’s distance to the hole from his approach from the fairway.
-There is a general stat which measures the players overall proximity from all his approach shots, but there are also specific approach stats which measures players proximity from specific distances.
+There is a general stat that measures the players overall proximity from all his approach shots, but there are also specific approach stats that measures players proximity from specific distances.

 When to Use: I would advocate using Approach Proximity on a week-to-week basis from a certain distance, depending on the nature of the course that awaits the players.
 For example, a shorter par 70 test would often be a good time to use proximity stats from between 100-150 yards, as the players will generally have shorter approaches to the green.
 Conversely, when faced with a long par 72, using approach stats from 175 and further can be useful since most times players will have long second shots into the green.